SteveLTN/https-portal/README.md

 ```

 This is because with ACME v2 returns the full chain instead of a partial chain
 with ACME v1.
-If you have old certificates stored, HTTPS-PORTAl may not be able
+If you have old certificates stored, HTTPS-PORTAL may not be able
 to handle the case correctly.
 If you run into this issue, just `FORCE_RENEW` to
 obtain a new set of certificates.